Paddle Shift and your automatic transmission

 A further enhancement of the latest automatic gearbox is a kick-down 'click' system

 A further enhancement of the automatic gearbox in your Honda is a kick-down 'click' system.
-Instead of a vague stab of the pedal to initiate the kick-down mechanism, the driver is given a clear indication of the point in the accelerator pedal's travel at which the gear change will operate - once a 'click' is sensed, a further slight movement of the foot will initiate the down change.
+Instead of a vague stab of the pedal to initiate the kick-down mechanism, the driver senses a ''click'' at the point at which the gear change will operate.
+Once a 'click' is sensed, a further slight movement of the foot will initiate the down change.

 A graphic display of the shift lever position is provided on the gauge display for added convenience.

 The use of low friction clutches for all gears and the super-thin, highly efficient torque converter in the 5-speed automatic transmission contributes to excellent fuel economy.